As the temperature drops, here's the smart way to keep things heated

-In 2014 smart thermostats will flood the global market as the drive for ‘ecotech’ rapidly gains momentum.
-In the UK alone at least six brands will launch their first smart thermostats and all claim to give us greater insight into our energy use, offer remote control of heating and make the promise to save us money.
+In 2014 smart thermostats have flooded the global market as the drive for ‘ecotech’ rapidly gains momentum.
+In the UK a number brands have launched their first smart thermostats and all claim to give us greater insight into our energy use, offer remote control of heating and make the promise to save us money.
+We've already seen Tado and Hive in the UK, as well as US trailblazer Nest, which went on sale in the UK in April for £179.

 Smart Thermostats in the UK: The Pacesetter